Sergio Mattarella: 2022 government crisis

-2022 general election and government formation
+2022 general election, government formation, and geopolitical tensions

 The 2022 general election, held on 25 September, was characterized by a strong showing of the centre-right coalition led by Giorgia Meloni's Brothers of Italy (FdI), which won an absolute majority of seats in the Italian Parliament.
 On 20 October, a few days after the elections of the presidents of the two houses of Parliament, Ignazio La Russa of FdI on 13 October for the Senate of the Republic, and Lorenzo Fontana of the League on 14 October for the Chamber of Deputies, Mattarella officially launched consultations on the formation of a new cabinet.

 On the following day, the centre-right coalition formally proposed Meloni as its candidate to the premiership.
 In the afternoon, Mattarella summoned Meloni to the Quirinal Palace and gave her the task of forming a new cabinet.
 The Cabinet was announced on 21 October and was officially sworn in on 22 October.
 It was one of the fastest government formations in the history of the Italian Republic.
 Meloni became the first woman to serve as Prime Minister of Italy.

-In February 2023, Mattarella officially asked the government to modify the law regarding beach concessions in Italy, which was considered against both the European law and the opinion of the Italian Council of State.
-He also criticised the so-called Milleproroghe (Thousand extensions), a decree law promoted by the government aimed at resolving urgent provisions by the end of the current year and described by Mattarella as a "mere container of the most different regulatory interventions".
+In February 2023, Mattarella officially asked the government to modify the law regarding beach concessions in Italy, which was considered against both the European law and the opinion of Italy's Council of State.
+He also criticised the Milleproroghe (Thousand extensions), a decree law promoted by the government aimed at resolving urgent provisions by the end of the current year and described by Mattarella as a "mere container of the most different regulatory interventions".